Gerrit Verstraete was born in 1945. He has been a

 In 1982, he, with his wife Alice, founded VEA Ministries whose work includes teaching, spiritual leadership, and the arts.
 In 1993, he moved his family to Gabriola Island, British Columbia.
 There he built a large family home including a spacious studio.
 In 2005, the Hope Centre was established on the island.
 In addition to his passion for fine art, he is author of numerous spiritual teachings, novels, non-fiction, and epic poetry.
 He is also a counselor and mentor.
 His work covers a broad spectrum of styles from realism to expressionism, to abstract and minimalism, as well as mastery of silverpoint drawing.

 He is a former board member and president of Festival Gabriola and the Gabriola Community Arts Council, and former Executive Director of the Chemainus Theatre on Vancouver Island.
 Gerrit Verstraete is the founder of the Drawing Society of Canada, as well as the Canadian Academy of Drawing.
 He completed a Bachelor of Fine Arts degree (BFA) from Thompson Rivers University, British Columbia.
-He is a consulting member of the European Academy for Culture and Arts in the Netherlands.
 He is known as one of Canada’s foremost figurative artists.
 As an artist, his work appears in international and national collections both private and corporate as well as art museums and academic institutions.